knative/docs/docs/eventing/sugar/README.md

 EOF
 ```

+!!! warning
-> _Note_: If the named Broker already exists, the Sugar controller will do
+    If the named Broker already exists, the Sugar controller will do
-> nothing, and the Trigger will not own the existing Broker.
+    nothing, and the Trigger will not own the existing Broker.

 This will make a Broker called "sugar" in the Namespace "hello", and attempt to
 send events to the "event-display" service.